birdspotter-project/COS397/docs/source/user_guide/instructions.rst

    : Selection for map view

 2b.
-To navigate to the data view, click on the right icon under the "view column"
+To navigate to the data view, click on the right icon under the "view column".

 .. _data_view_highlight:
 .. figure:: static/data_view_highlight.png